Qing145/Knowledge-Injection-Paper/README.md

 # Knowledge-Injection-Paper-List

-# Soft Prompt:
+## Prompt-based methods:

-KnowPrompt: Knowledge-aware Prompt-tuning with Synergistic Optimization for Relation Extraction
+*KnowPrompt: Knowledge-aware Prompt-tuning with Synergistic Optimization for Relation Extraction

-Ontology-enhanced Prompt-tuning for Few-shot Learning
+*Ontology-enhanced Prompt-tuning for Few-shot Learning

-KiPT: Knowledge-injected Prompt Tuning for Event Detection
+*KiPT: Knowledge-injected Prompt Tuning for Event Detection

-Knowledge Injected Prompt Based Fine-tuning for Multi-label Few-shot ICD Coding
+*Knowledge Injected Prompt Based Fine-tuning for Multi-label Few-shot ICD Coding

+*Check Your Facts and Try Again: Improving Large Language Models with External Knowledge and Automated Feedback

-# Model Editing
+## Model Editing

-Do Language Models Have Beliefs?
+*Do Language Models Have Beliefs?
 Methods for Detecting, Updating, and Visualizing Model Beliefs

-BeliefBank: Adding Memory to a Pre-Trained Language Model for a Systematic Notion of Belief
+*BeliefBank: Adding Memory to a Pre-Trained Language Model for a Systematic Notion of Belief

-Editable neural networks
+*Editable neural networks

-KINS: Knowledge Injection via Network Structuring
+*KINS: Knowledge Injection via Network Structuring

-Modifying Memories in Transformer Models
+*Modifying Memories in Transformer Models

-Memory-Based Model Editing at Scale
+*Memory-Based Model Editing at Scale

-Editing Factual Knowledge in Language Models
+*Editing Factual Knowledge in Language Models

-Locating and Editing Factual Associations in GPT
+*Locating and Editing Factual Associations in GPT

-Transformer Feed-Forward Layers Are Key-Value Memories
+*Transformer Feed-Forward Layers Are Key-Value Memories

-Mass-Editing Memory in a Transformer
+*Mass-Editing Memory in a Transformer

-Fast Model Editing at Scale
+*Fast Model Editing at Scale

-# Adapter-based methods
+## Adapter-based methods

-Kformer: Knowledge Injection in Transformer Feed-Forward Layers
+*Kformer: Knowledge Injection in Transformer Feed-Forward Layers

-Plug-and-Play Knowledge Injection for Pre-trained Language Models
+*Plug-and-Play Knowledge Injection for Pre-trained Language Models

-Common Sense or World Knowledge?
+*Common Sense or World Knowledge?
 Investigating Adapter-Based Knowledge Injection into Pretrained Transformers

-The Effectiveness of Masked Language Modeling and Adapters for Factual Knowledge Injection
+*The Effectiveness of Masked Language Modeling and Adapters for Factual Knowledge Injection

-# Others
+## Others

-Check Your Facts and Try Again: Improving Large Language Models with External Knowledge and Automated Feedback

-# Evaluation
+## Evaluation

-Evaluation of ChatGPT as a Question Answering System for Answering Complex Questions
+*Evaluation of ChatGPT as a Question Answering System for Answering Complex Questions